 Say you want to collect titles for your home movie library so that you can have a hard copy of a title that may not be streaming forever.
 In that case, your journey begins at your local or favorite online geek retailer searching through the thousands of different titles that are available to purchase right now.

 Maybe you don't want to start collecting hard copies of anime, but you also don't want to wait for new episodes to appear.
-In this case, you'd head to your nearest anime streaming service (we'll get into those a bit later on) and tune in to one of the many titles that are available to binge through from start to finish.
+In this case, you'd head to the best anime streaming service and tune in to one of the many titles that are available to binge through from start to finish.

 Then there are the people who don't want to sink a large portion of each week into watching anime and would rather just watch one or two episodes a week.
 At that point, those people would be best served to do research into which anime is airing in the current season and is still being released bit by bit on a weekly basis.